luisjexp/tchBIOMACH/ill_herman.md

     - That is, the response of the cell does not depend on the orientation of a stimulus.

 ### **The Classical Model**...
-Now that we have the basics down, lets discuss the most classical of all hypothesis about why we observe those gray blobs on hermans grid.
-The model states that the illusory grey blobs seen at the grid's intersections are caused by the relatively weak activity of CS cells that are being stimuluated by those intersecting regions.
+Now lets discuss the most classical of all hypothesis about why we perceive those gray blobs on hermans grid.
+The idea is that the blobs are caused by the relatively weak activity of CS cells that are stimulated by tge intersecting regions of the image.

 Lets go over how this would work...
 * First, consider how  a CS would respond if the intersecting regions of the grid lands on its receptive field.
 The cell would weakly activate, because the grid's intersection provides too much 'lightness' in the surrounding region of the cells receptive field.